 and that ϕ0j for 0 < j < 100 are provided as initial data somehow.
 At each time step we now have 99 unknowns.

 This may seem daunting but the attentive first year algebra student who can program and has understood the first lecture on solving simultaneous equations is likely to come up with the best solution.
-Those who have studied linear equations and matrices may do much worse.
+Those who have also studied linear transformations and matrices may do much worse.

 We are taught in first year algebra to eliminate unknowns from a set of equations, one at a time.